the-lay/hl/README.md

-"# HighLight: Spotlight for Windows"
+# HighLight: Spotlight for Windows